spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-delete-store-with-ds.md

 ## When it might be useful

-Occasionally, a store that was created earlier becomes unnecessary.
-It can be a store that has been used for a brand, product, holiday, marketing promotions, or events аnd ending experiments with no production environment.
+Occasionally, a store created earlier becomes unnecessary.
+It may be a store that has been used for a brand, product, holiday, marketing promotions, or events, such as ending experiments with no production environment.

 On the technical side, removing a store helps with:
-1. Increasing the speed of the store and deleting redundant data.
+1. By deleting redundant and no longer used data, which can take a lot of space up on the server, the store's speed is increased.
+The load on it for the purposes of indexing and searching is also reduced.
 2. Reducing wasted memory and your storage footprint.